ghadaalhabib/Generation-of-Arabic-Synthetic-Data/README.md

 Notes:
 1- The added file should assist you in generating images using Arabic.
 It is not fully supported by the package for some fonts.

+Add the fonts to be used in the trdg folder (use only .ttf because TextRecognitionDataGenerator only works with this type of font)
+You can download the fonts online or use the fonts available in the font book initially installed
+Add the font names without the .ttf extension line by line in a text file

 2- Choose the font you wish to generate the images:
     1- Go to the TextRecognitionDataGenerator folder -> trdg -> fonts 2- Add the required font (.tff format)